About Easy Mindfulness for Everyone

 Learn more about the author →

-If you’d like to learn more, you can explore the writings, handbooks, or background pages at your own pace.
+If you’d like to explore further, you can browse the writings, companion handbooks, or background pages at your own pace.
 There is no sequence here.
 Begin anywhere — or nowhere at all.